intbleem/intbleem.github.io/content/post/2021/Confession of a salted fish.md

 category: 扯淡集
 date: 2021-04-10
 status: publish
-subtitle: It's all bullshit.
+subtitle: English practice & It's all bullshit.
 Nothing else.
 ---
 Today, I listened to the sound of the drum all day that didn't stop till evening.
 So I was thinking whose child was training so hard.
 By contrast, I played all day, which made me feel guilty.